Genocide Memorial Museum In Rwanda

 Other tour attractions in Rwanda

 In addition to the genocide memorials above, Rwanda has other tourist attractions and the most popular are the mountain gorillas in Volcanoes National Park, located 2 hours drive from Kigali International Airport in the North of Rwanda.
 Many gorilla trekking tours are combined with a visit to Genocide memorials especially Gisozi Museum in Kigali, Bissesero, Nyamata and Ntarama Churches among others.
-Further more, Rwanda gorilla trekking tours can be combined with more adventure activities in Volcanoes National Park such as tracking the rare golden monkeys, Dian Fossey Tombs tour, Musanze Caves Exploration, Local community tours and Nature walk among others.
+Further more, gorilla trekking in Volcanoes National Park can be combined with more adventure tour activities such as tracking the rare golden monkeys, Dian Fossey Tombs tour, Musanze Caves Exploration, Local community tours and Nature walk among others.

 From Volcanoes National park, we have Nyungwe Forest, located in south western part of Rwanda, about 5-6hours drive from Kigali Rwanda Capital.
 Along this route we have some genocide memorials and historical museums such as Murambi Genocide memorial and well as Nyanza King’s palace.